 - More spending power can trigger spending more than you can afford to pay back.

-Increasing your credit line can help you improve your credit score or fund a big purchase – and it can be easy to boost your spending limit.
-However, make sure you have the information that demonstrates your creditworthiness and know why you need a higher credit limit.
+Increasing your credit line can help you improve your credit score or fund a big purchase.
+Make sure you have the information that demonstrates your creditworthiness, however, and know why you need a higher credit limit.
 Having more borrowing power shouldn’t be the only reason to spend more.